-Carey joined the CAM team in June 2017 with experience in membership, marketing, and community engagement for nonprofit cultural organizations.
-Carey developed her strong skills in fundraising, membership, and communications through former posts at the Exploratorium, California College of the Arts, Southern Exposure, and the Royal NoneSuch Gallery.
+Carey joined the CAM team in June 2017 with a wide range of experience in community engagement for nonprofit cultural organizations.
+Carey developed her strong skills in education, fundraising, marketing and communications through former positions at the Exploratorium, SFMOMA, California College of the Arts, Southern Exposure, and the Royal NoneSuch Gallery.
 She moved to San Francisco in 2008 after earning her M.F.A. at the University of Chicago and her B.A. at New College of Florida.
 Aside from her role with CAM, Carey directs Stairwell’s, an itinerant collaborative social practice project with dynamic programs throughout the Bay Area.
 Her visual art practice spans work in painting, drawing, ceramics, video and installation.

 Sarah Post Sagouspe

 Sarah has over 15 years of experience working in the California museum field, including nearly 7 years as CAM’s Program Coordinator from 2008–2015.
 She earned her M.A. in Museum Studies from San Francisco State University, focusing on membership and fundraising, and her B.A. in Classics with a minor in Art History at San Diego State University.
 As an undergraduate student, Sarah was first introduced to museum work while serving as a docent for the Villa Montezuma and Marston House in San Diego.
 She has also held positions at institutions around the state, including the Museum of Craft and Design in San Francisco, the Hayward Area Historical Society, and the National Ag Science Center.
 Sarah enthusiastically rejoined the CAM team in June 2018 with a new focus on membership.

 firstname.lastname@example.org / x101